Aleksandr83/EmployeeClient/README.md

 # sirius
-test
+This project is a test task
+Description of the task in the file /task/task.doc

-yet is used for charts (version 3.21.1)
+yEd is used for charts (version 3.21.1)